Tai-Mai/temporal-common-sense/README.md

 # Temporal Common Sense Testing of Pre-Trained Language Models
-This repository contains the code to test pre-trained language models for their common sense on Allen's interval algebra.
+This repository contains the code and data to test pre-trained language models for their common sense on Allen's interval algebra.
-The associated research report can be found in `./report`
+The associated research report can be found in [`./report/report.pdf`](https://github.com/Tai-Mai/temporal-common-sense/blob/main/report/report.pdf).
+The dataset can be found in [`./data/claude_examples.json`](https://github.com/Tai-Mai/temporal-common-sense/blob/main/data/claude_examples.json).

 ## Options
 * `--model_id`: Set to the huggingface model id of the desired model.
 Tested examples: